 Curriculum Content Specialist

 Each program will be evaluated by an outside Curriculum Content Specialist.
 The Curriculum Content Specialist will review all aspects of the program’s curriculum, instructional delivery and methodology, instructional personnel, participant satisfaction, and any other pertinent information regarding the programs under review.
 The Curriculum Content Specialist will typically review the following ACCET standards:

-- Standard IV: Curricula
+- Standard IV: Curricula Design and Development

-- Standard V: Instructional Delivery
+- Standard V: Instructional Delivery and Resources

-- Standard VI: Instructional Personnel
+- Standard VI: Qualifications and Supervision of Instructional Personnel

-A: Student Progress
+- A: Student Satisfaction